 - Stay away from toxic toys.
 Check labels carefully and stay away from any toys that do not declare themselves free of lead, which can damage children’s nervous systems.
 Also avoid vinyl, a plastic that releases phthalate fumes your child can inhale.

 - Purchase protective gear.
-The toys most likely to lead to injury children: Scooters and other ride-on toys.
-If one of these toys is on your list, make sure you purchase protective gear such as helmets and knee pads.
+The toys that are most likely to lead to injuries include scooters and other ride-on toys.
+If one of these toys is on your list, make sure you purchase protective gear such as helmets, knee pads, and wrist guards.

 - Check for recalled toys often.
 Reasons for the recall of toys vary.
 Some toys are recalled due to unsafe chemicals and others due to detachable parts or defects in their construction.